dougpedersen/self-driving-car-nd/P2-TrafficSignClassifier/Traffic_Sign_Classifier_Writeup.md

 ```

     Overall precision on the new images: 85.71%

+**Summary of model performance on the added images**

+**Doug**: The accuracy of the predictions on the new images is 85.7% versus 96.1% on the original test set.
+There really isn't enough new data to say that the difference is significant.

+Since the sign in the failed prediction, image5, was scaled to a smaller percentage of the image than training images, maybe I should have cropped the image or augmented the training data set with more sign size variation.

 ### Output Top 5 Softmax Probabilities For Each Image Found on the Web